Atil: History and description

 Atil was located along the Volga delta at the northwestern corner of the Caspian Sea.
 Following the defeat of the Khazars in the Second Arab-Khazar War, Atil became the capital of Khazaria.

-Ibn Khordadbeh, writing in c.
-870, names Khamlij as the capital of the Khazars.
-This is presumably a rendition of Turkic khaganbaligh "city of the khan" and refers to the city later (in the 10th century) named as Atil in Arab historiography.

 At its height, the city was a major center of trade.
 It consisted of three parts separated by the Volga.
 The western part contained the administrative center of the city, with a court house and a large military garrison.
 The eastern part of the city was built later and acted as the commercial center of Atil, and had many public baths and shops.
 Between them was an island on which stood the palaces of the Khazar Khagan and Bek.
 The island was connected to one of the other parts of the city by a pontoon bridge.

 According to Arab sources of the 10th century, one half of the city was referred to as Atil, while the other was named Khazaran.

 Atil was a multi-ethnic and religiously diverse city, inhabited by Jews, Christians, Muslims, Shamanists, and Pagans, many of them traders from foreign countries.
 All of the religious groups had their own places of worship in the city, and there were seven judges appointed to settle disputes (two Christian, two Jewish, and two Muslim judges, with a single judge for all of the Shamanists and other Pagans).
 The numerous Christians of Atil were under the jurisdiction of their own bishop; the minaret of the Friday mosque of the Muslims of Atil is said to have been higher than the castle.